 Within the Fund, Tellworth UK Select was the strongest performing holding.
 This is a market neutral, long short fund, investing in UK equities.
 It proved very resilient during the volatility seen towards the end of the month in particular.

 During the month a fund switch was made within the US equity allocation, switching out of Jupiter Merian in favour of Threadneedle.
 The latter has a proven track record against both the sector average and S&P 500.
 The fund also has ability to short stocks therefore providing a further potential tool for alpha generation.

-The Fund returned 6.18% during the month, behind the IA Flexible Investment sector average return of 7.32%.
+The Fund underperformed the sector average return in November of 0.06%.

 This article is for information purposes only and should not be construed as advice.
 We strongly suggest you seek independent financial advice prior to taking any course of action.

 The value of this investment can fall as well as rise and investors may get back less than they originally invested.
 Past performance is not necessarily a guide to future performance.

 The Fund is suitable for investors who are seeking to achieve long term capital growth.